ah100101/Give-Better/.github/ISSUE_TEMPLATE/product-feature.md

 ## Related Features
 [Specify any related features and how they are impacted

+## Requirements
+- [ ] unauthenticated users should be directed to ...

 ## Related issues
-[Provide links to any related issues or functionality
+[Provide links to any related issues or functionality]

 ### Estimate: [x] hours